Tracking the potentially historic US winter storm in maps and charts

 Major snowfall expected

-Snow totals of 6 to 12 inches are possible across a wide swath of the country, from the southern Plains through the Ohio Valley and into the mid-Atlantic and Northeast, with localized totals topping a foot.
+Snow totals of 6 to 12 inches are possible across a wide swath of the country, from the Plains through the Ohio Valley and into the mid-Atlantic and Northeast, with some totals topping a foot.

 Several large cities sit within the projected snow band, and snowfall could occasionally come down at rates of an inch or more per hour.